 <authentication mode="Forms"> <forms loginUrl="~/Account/Login" defaultUrl="~/"> <credentials passwordFormat="SHA1"> <user name="admin" password="e9fe51f94eadabf54dbf2fbbd57188b9abee436e" /> </credentials> </forms> </authentication>

 Note that e9fe51… is the SHA1 hash of “mysecret”, so this configuration has a single hard-coded login name, “admin”, with password “mysecret”.
-In a more realistic app you’d probably not have any <credentials> in your web.config, and instead set up a membership provider to store credentials in a database.
-But that doesn’t change the rest of this example.
+In a more realistic app you’d probably not have any

 Now, assuming you’ve decorated some controller or action method with [Authorize], when the user visits that controller or action, they’ll be redirected to ~/Account/Login.
 To handle that request, create a new controller class called AccountController, as follows.
 You can replace the default implementation of AccountController if you have one.

-public class AccountController : Controller { public void Login() { // Ensure there's a return URL if (Request.QueryString["ReturnUrl"] == null) Response.Redirect(FormsAuthentication.LoginUrl + "?ReturnUrl=" + Server.UrlEncode(FormsAuthentication.DefaultUrl)); if (TempData.ContainsKey("allowLogin")) { // See if they've supplied credentials string authHeader = Request.Headers["Authorization"]; if ((authHeader != null) && (authHeader.StartsWith("Basic"))) { // Parse username and password out of the HTTP headers authHeader = authHeader.Substring("Basic".Length).Trim(); byte[] authHeaderBytes = Convert.FromBase64String(authHeader); authHeader = Encoding.UTF7.GetString(authHeaderBytes); string userName = authHeader.Split(':')[0]; string password = authHeader.Split(':')[1]; // Validate login attempt if (FormsAuthentication.Authenticate(userName, password)) { FormsAuthentication.RedirectFromLoginPage(userName, false); return; } } } // Force the browser to pop up the login prompt Response.StatusCode = 401; Response.AppendHeader("WWW-Authenticate", "Basic"); TempData["allowLogin"] = true; // This gets shown if they click "Cancel" to the login prompt Response.Write("You must log in to access this URL."); } }
+public class AccountController : Controller { public void Login() { // Ensure there's a return URL if (Request.QueryString["ReturnUrl"] == null) Response.Redirect(FormsAuthentication.LoginUrl + "?ReturnUrl=" + Server.UrlEncode(FormsAuthentication.DefaultUrl)); if (TempData.ContainsKey("allowLogin")) { // See if they've supplied credentials string authHeader = Request.Headers["Authorization"]; if ((authHeader != null) && (authHeader.StartsWith("Basic"))) { // Parse username and password out of the HTTP headers authHeader = authHeader.Substring("Basic".Length).Trim(); byte[] authHeaderBytes = Convert.FromBase64String(authHeader); authHeader = Encoding.UTF7.GetString(authHeaderBytes); string userName = authHeader.Split(':')[]; string password = authHeader.Split(':')[1]; // Validate login attempt if (FormsAuthentication.Authenticate(userName, password)) { FormsAuthentication.RedirectFromLoginPage(userName, false); return; } } } // Force the browser to pop up the login prompt Response.StatusCode = 401; Response.AppendHeader("WWW-Authenticate", "Basic"); TempData["allowLogin"] = true; // This gets shown if they click "Cancel" to the login prompt Response.Write("You must log in to access this URL."); } }

 (By the way, I’m fully aware that the Login() action eschews a number of ASP.NET MVC best practices – it doesn’t return a useful ActionResult, and it calls Response.Redirect() directly.
 This makes it unsuitable for unit testing.
 I did this because fundamentally it’s using the static and hard-to-test FormsAuthentication API anyway.
 You can wrap all the static method calls inside an interface and use constructor injection, and perhaps return some special HttpBasicActionResult, if you want to make it testable – but I didn’t want to distract from the real point of this example.)